 - You get what you pay for.
 We always recommend you purchase from a reputable company who can provide several pictures of the item you want.
 We believe that although everyone needs to start somewhere, your wedding gown and formal attire is not the place for an inexperienced seamstress!

 - Low price usually equals low quality, especially if a custom-made wedding gown is priced below $300.
-The camo fabric in a wedding dress alone can cost us well over $100, and if you are purchasing from overseas there is always labor, shipping, handling, and duty fees – you may not see these fees listed separately but someone is having to pay them.
+The authentic camo fabric in a wedding dress alone can cost us well over $250, and if you are purchasing from overseas there is always labor, shipping, handling, and duty fees – you may not see these fees listed separately but someone is having to pay them.
 Nothing is made for free, which means something must be lacking, and that something is usually quality.

 - Don’t always count on a website’s testimonies, as some places have their employees write positive testimonies for them.
 Be sure to check through a seller’s FaceBook.
 Twitter, Instagram, and other social media accounts for customer comments.